 Ash Canyon is named after the eroded volcanic ash that comprises most of the canyon.
 A well-built and marked trail (safety cables where needed) leads you into the canyon where shapely rock walls tower over you, side canyons tempt those who like to scramble, and shutter bugs will enjoy capturing shapes that look like animals or other familiar shapes.

-Many websites tell you to start at the campground, which requires a day-use fee (unless you have camped there) and requires you to hike a fair distance across uninteresting scrub to get to the “good stuff.”
+Many websites tell you to start at the campground.
+This requires a day-use fee (unless you have camped there) and requires you to hike a fair distance across uninteresting scrub to get to the “good stuff.”

 If you want to maximize your visit to Ash Canyon (i.e. less hiking and more exploring), find a place to park on the shoulder of Rose Valley Road (we parked at N37° 54.914 W 114° 15.520) and proceed to the vicinity of N37° 54.883 W114° 15.546 where you will find the trail heading up the hill to the north.
 After hiking uphill for about 4/10ths of a mile, you will enter the side of the canyon via an opening in the rocks.